positron-solutions/derpconfig/README.md

 4. Be sure to set the kernel's `defconfig` argument to `"ARCH=x86_64 allnoconfig"` so that you will start with only base NixOS options on top of nothing.
-5. Fix up sympathetic options
+5. Fix up dependent options

 This workflow is in my opinion more likely to result in an incomplete boot.
 However, because the kernel is so small, it is much faster to rebuild and the